Morguard: Business

 As of January 2017, CEO K. Rai Sahi owned approximately 55% of shares in Morguard Corporation.

+In 2024, Morguard sold a portfolio of 14 hotels in Canada for $410 million.
+The company stated this decision was made to focus on other real estate investments.

 Properties

 Shopping centres

 As of June 2021, Morguard REIT (MRT) owns a diversified real-estate portfolio of 47 commercial properties across six provinces of Canada.
 The following are Morguard-owned shopping centres that have an area of at least 300000 sqft.